 Alice Springs has a strong history of renewable energy innovation, along with enthusiasm across the community for the adoption of rooftop solar panels.
 According to recent estimates from the Australian PV Institute, more than one-in-five dwellings in the Alice Springs local government area now has rooftop solar PV installed, with this number expected to continue to rise.

-Community survey conducted
+First Community survey conducted in 2021

 Before rolling out any project activities, a sample of Alice Springs residents were surveyed to explore current levels of knowledge and awareness of renewable energy, as well as existing levels of engagement with technologies such as solar power and battery storage systems.
-A second whole-of-community survey will be conducted towards the end of the project (mid-late 2022) to help identify areas where Future Grid has had an impact.

 Below you can see a snapshot of some of the results in a fact sheet compiled by Project Partner ALEC, which is leading the community-facing elements of Future Grid.